-- Acrobatics is a traditional Chinese performance art with a long history.
+Watch Acrobatics- Acrobatics is traditional Chinese performance art with a long history.
 The acrobatic performances are breathtaking, often humorous, and always unforgettable.

-- Shanghai has many acrobatic troupes, the most famous being the Shanghai Acrobatic Troupe, which has performed throughout China, and across the world, and has received numerous international awards for their breathtaking feats.
+- Shanghai has many acrobatic troupes, the most famous being the Shanghai Acrobatic Troupe, which has performed throughout China, and across the world, and has received numerous international awards for its breathtaking feats.

 - It runs from Pudong International Airport to Longyang Road, and the whole journey takes only 8 minutes.

-- Cruising down Huangpu River, Shanghai's mother river, is a wonderful experience.
+Take Huangpu River Cruises- Cruising down the Huangpu River, Shanghai's mother river is a wonderful experience.
 The cruise begins at the Bund, which is known as a "museum of architecture" and slowly cruises toward the Nanpu Bridge.

 - The best time to take a cruise on the Huangpu River is at night.
 The buildings along the river are lit up and the Western-styled buildings of the bund look extremely majestic.
 It is a wonderfully romantic experience for visitors to Shanghai.

-- A newly built scenic spot, Xin Tian Di is a large complex built with a European feel.
-During the day thousands of sightseers can be seen visiting Xin Tian Di taking photos.
+Visit Xin Tian Di & Experience Shanghai Nightlife- A newly built scenic spot, Xin Tian Di is a large complex built with a European feel.
+During the day thousands of sightseers can be seen visiting Xin Tian Di and taking photos.

 - In the evening, the area has a romantic European flavor.
 The Cafes are extremely popular with locals and visitors.
 The restaurants offer wonderful food in a romantic atmosphere.

-- There are several exhibition halls which exhibit local arts and crafts, and Xin Tian Di also has many art galleries, and distinctive shops.
+- There are several exhibition halls that exhibit local arts and crafts, and Xin Tian Di also has many art galleries and distinctive shops.

 - Like many of the other regional opera styles, Huju is in danger of disappearing forever.
 Few young actors take up the art form since there is much greater fame and fortune to be had in movies, TV, or even Beijing Opera.

 - It is recommended to real Chinese culture lovers.
-However, there is No English subtitle thus some foreign visitors might feel a little bit boring.
-Most local tour operators don't provide booking service due to the negative feedback.
+However, there are no English subtitles thus some foreign visitors might feel a little bit bored.
+Most local tour operators don't provide booking services due to negative feedback.
 If you really want to watch this performance, we recommend you to visit there by yourself.